HNLMS Heiligerlee: Maneuvers in a squadron

 In May 1871 Heiligerlee steamed from Rotterdam to Dordrecht and hit one of the bridges over the Meuse.
 Later she made a trip from Werkendam to Willemsdorp on the Nieuwe Merwede.
 In August 1871 it sailed to Zierikzee with the Tijger and the Krokodil.
 On 16 August the same ships left Hellevoetsluis again, and sailed to Vlissingen The Heilgerlee was part of the Squadron under Rear Admiral J.J.
 Wichers consisting of the Ram Turrets Buffel and Schorpioen, the monitors Heiligerlee, Krokodil and Tijger, and Peddle Steamer Valk.
 The squadron arrived in Antwerp on 18 August 1871 to repatriate the bodies of soldiers killed in the 1832 Siege of the Citadel of Antwerp.
 After visiting the Moerdijk the squadron reached Hellevoetsluis, where it was disbanded.

 In March 1872 Lieutenant 1st class W.F.
 Meijen became commander of Heiligerlee.
 After an uneventful year the monitor wintered in Rotterdam.
 In August 1873 Heiligerlee was near Tiengemeten with the Krokodil and the Tijger.
 The squadron was to test a barrier of ropes that would bar the 'Hitsertsche Gat' north of the island.
 The test was successful: The Tijger got stuck in the ropes and had to be pulled back to Hellevoetsluis, where divers removed the ropes.

 J.A.
 Roëll was appointed to replace Meijen by 31 March 1874.
 In August 1875 the monitor Adder collided with Heiligerlee.
 The ram of Adder hit Heiligerlee on the port side between the first mast and the turret, and made a big hole below the waterline / armor.
 The double bottom and compartmentalization made that Heiligerlee stayed afloat and reached Hellevoetsluis under its own power.
 The damage was fixed in a few days in the dry dock.

 On 15 October 1875 Heiligerlee was taken out of service, and Roëll relieved of his command., a measure probably meant to economize on the fleet.
 On 16 May 1876 Heiligerlee would be taken into service again under Lieutenant 1st class K.W.E. von Leschen.
 After being taken out of service again later in the year, Heiligerlee went to Feyenoord, where she got new boilers and other repairs.

 Heiligerlee is laid up: 1877–1887

 In April 1877 Heiligerlee went to Hellevoetsluis to be laid up.
 On 15 September 1884 Heiligerlee arrived in Amsterdam under tow.

 Re-armament

 In 1886 the Heilgerlee was re-armed at the Rijkswerf in Amsterdam.
-The two 23cm muzzle-loading armstrong guns were replaced by a single 28 cm breech loading Krupp gun, known in Holland as 28 cm A No. 1, 22 calibers long.
+The two 23 cm muzzle-loading armstrong guns were replaced by a single 28 cm breech loading Krupp gun, known in Holland as 28 cm A No. 1, 22 calibers long.